Breastfeeding FAQs: Your Eating and Drinking Habits

 Whether you're a new mom or a seasoned parenting pro, breastfeeding often comes with its fair share of questions.
 Here are answers to some common inquiries that mothers — new and veteran — may have.

 What should I eat?

-Your diet doesn’t have to be perfect.
-It is estimated that you need an additional 500 calories per day as a breastfeeding mother.
-Breastfeeding may make you thirsty, so you may find it convenient to have a water bottle near by so that it is there when you need it.
+Your diet doesn't have to be perfect.
+You need an estimated 300-500 extra calories per day as a breastfeeding mother.
+Breastfeeding might make you thirsty, so consider keeping a water bottle nearby so it's there when you need it.

 Does my breastfed baby have an allergy?

 A breastfed baby may have an allergy or sensitivity reaction after the mother consumes certain foods or drinks (such as common food allergens like cow's milk, soy foods, wheat, corn, oats, eggs, nuts and peanuts, and fish or shellfish).